cognitedata/inso-bootstrap-cli/README.md

                            relevant for OAuth2 authentication
                            method,'BOOTSTRAP_IDP_AUDIENCE' environment
                            variable can be used instead.
+  --dotenv-path TEXT       Provide a relative or absolute path to an .env file
-  -h, --help               Show this message and exit.
+                           (for commandline usage only) -h, --help               Show this message and exit.

 Commands:
-  delete   Delete mode used to delete CDF Groups, Datasets and Raw... deploy   Deploy a set of bootstrap from a config-file prepare  Prepare your CDF Project with a CDF Group 'cdf:bootstrap',...
+  delete   Delete mode used to delete CDF Groups, Datasets and Raw... deploy   Deploy a set of bootstrap from a config-file prepare  Prepare an elevated CDF Group 'cdf:bootstrap', using your...
 ```
 ### `Prepare` command